Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Proposed Method

 Since reusing the exact same deterministic samples in every iteration can lead to poor exploration, we implement two variation schemes to enhance diversity.
 A simple method is generating deterministic samples from an isotropic Gaussian with dimension $\dimVarCem \cdot \numCEMIter$ and selecting different subsets of size $\dimVarCem$ for each iteration $j$, as proposed in \citep{arXiv25_Walker}.
 We refer to this approach as the \emph{multi-iteration} method.
 Since storing a large pool of deterministic samples can be memory-intensive, we propose a second variation scheme, referred to as the \emph{permutation} method, that randomly permutes the dimensions of each deterministic sample in every iteration. \Eg, in one iteration the dimension of the samples is interpreted as $[u_1, u_2, \ldots, u_{\dimControl \cdot \horizon}]$, whereas in the next iteration the dimensions are randomly permuted to, \eg, $[u_3, u_1, u_n, \ldots]$.
 This approach requires storing only a single set of deterministic samples while still promoting exploration through dimension shuffling (this only requires a discrete random number generator).
 Furthermore, the standard normal samples remain optimal with respect to the modified \ac{CvM} distance~\citep{CDC09_HanebeckHuber} since an isotropic Gaussian is permutation-invariant.

 \paragraph*{Time Correlations} For smooth control inputs, it is beneficial to introduce correlations between control inputs at different time steps.
 Following \cite{arXiv25_Walker}, the covariance matrix is constructed as $\mC_j = \diag(\vsigma_j) \mC_{\rho} \diag(\vsigma_j)$, where $\mC_{\rho}$ is the fixed time-correlation matrix and $\vsigma_j$ is the vector of marginal standard deviations.
-The transformation in \cref{eq:det_sample_transform} then uses

-where $\mA_{\rho}$ is the matrix square root of $\mC_{\rho}$.
+The transformation in \cref{eq:det_sample_transform} then uses $ \mL_j = \diag(\vsigma_j) \mA_{\rho} $, where $\mA_{\rho}$ is the matrix square root of $\mC_{\rho}$.
 This approach allows for capturing temporal correlations while keeping the number of parameters manageable by only updating the marginal variances $(\vsigma_j)^2$ at each iteration.
 Since the time-correlation structure is fixed, we calculate $\mA_{\rho}$ offline to reduce computational overhead.
 As in \cite{arXiv25_Walker}, we use a correlation structure derived from colored noise, following the power spectral density law, which has been shown to produce smooth control trajectories suitable for many robotic applications~\citep{eberhard2023pink}.
-The initial time correlation matrix $\mC_{\mathrm{temp}}$ is derived from the power spectral density of colored noise via the Wiener--Khinchin theorem resulting in a Toeplitz structured matrix~\cite[pp. 576--578]{kay1993fundamentals}.
+The initial time correlation matrix $\mC_{\mathrm{t}}$ is derived from the power spectral density of colored noise using the Wiener--Khinchin theorem~\cite[pp. 576--578]{kay1993fundamentals}.